Can Omega-3 Lower Blood Sugar?

 Blood sugar levels measure how much glucose is in the bloodstream.

-When you eat, the food is broken down and glucose, or sugar, is produced.
-It gets sent from the digestive system into the bloodstream and is then absorbed by cells to either be used or stored for when needed.
+When you eat, the food is broken down into carbohydrates, proteins, and fats.
+Carbohydrates are further reduced to glucose, or sugar.
+It gets sent from the digestive system into the bloodstream and is then with the help of insulin gets absorbed by cells to either be used or stored for when needed.

 Glucose is the body’s main energy source and therefore, it is important to have a decent amount but when there is too much glucose present, it can become dangerous.